 Discuss your situation with your HR representative.
 You may be able to work out special hours to allow the extra time you now will need to take care of yourself or your loved one.
 It’s important to be honest so you have that extra layer of support through your work.

 Adjust to the New Way of Life

 One of the hardest parts of dealing with a family member passing away, illness, or other life-changing event is the aftermath.
 You may have to make adjustments to your daily budget or routine, which can make everyday life a little more difficult.
 If you are able, schedule time off of work to help you adjust without the stress of being on the clock.

 While it can be hard to think about anything other than the event, you need to make sure you allot time to yourself.
 Find an inexpensive hobby, such as jogging or reading, to help you take a break.
 If you are able, create a schedule that allows you to ease into new habits and hobbies to help with the grieving process.

 During this time of need, you should consider pulling back on how much you offer to help others.
 This is actually much harder than it seems especially with personality types that are naturally inclined to giving freely of their time to help others.
+Figuring out your strengths and weaknesses when it comes to finding a new job is not an easy thing to do.
+Luckily, there are many tools, like a high 5 test, which will help you figure out the job that would suit your specific set of skills.
 While you may be used to being the reliable one, allow yourself permission to decline to help and trust that people will understand.